 Ever notice how different parts of a fast-food meal kinda taste the same?
 The burger, the fries, the onion rings, even the shake—they all taste like “fast food.”
 That’s because they’re all calibrated to appeal to our tastebuds in a way that inspires us to keep eating—not too meaty, not too vegetable-like.
 The part of our brains called the hypothalamus that responds to food evolved to crave a variety of sweet, salty, and bitter tastes, so we would munch on a variety of foods.
 But fast food is designed to satisfy all of these taste desires, so you never crave anything else (like a grapefruit, for example).

-Another trick to get you to eat more: The heaviest people chew their food 11.9 times before swallowing, while the thinnest chew 14.8 times, according to one study.
+Another trick to get you to eat more: The heaviest people chew their food 11.9 times before swallowing, while the thinnest chew 14.8 times, according to one American Journal of Clinical Nutrition study.

-It’s harder for you to say no to an offer when it comes directly from another person, according to a Eastern Illinois University study that found people will eat 85 percent more when servers offer them more.
+It’s harder for you to say no to an offer when it comes directly from another person, according to a Journal of Marketing Research study that found people will eat 85 percent more when servers offer them more.

 People are more likely to make unhealthy restaurant choices when they feel like they’re dining out for a “special occasion.”
 Remember, you go to this place all the time; just because there’s a clown there doesn’t mean it’s a party.

-Duke University researchers discovered that chains often encourage customers to buy larger sodas by increasing the number of ounces in ALL sodas.
+New York University researchers discovered that chains often encourage customers to buy larger sodas by increasing the number of ounces in all their sodas.
 That’s because people subconsciously pick the middle option, so the larger the “medium,” the more they can charge for it.

 Ice machines are notoriously difficult to clean, making them veritable petri dishes.
-In an award-winning science project, 12-year-old Floridian Jasmine Roberts compared the bacterial content in ice water and toilet water from fast-food restaurants.
-It was found that 70% of the time ice from fast food restaurants was dirtier than the toilet water.
-In several cases, the ice tested positive for E. coli bacteria, which comes from human waste.
+A 2010 study found that 48 percent of soda fountains at fast food restaurants contain coliform bacteria, commonly found in feces.
+Microbiologists from Hollins University don’t know how it gets there, but they think it may come from dirty cleaning rags or unwashed customer hands.
 That’s not the only reason to skip the fountain drinks: Check out the The 70 Most Popular Sodas—Ranked by How Toxic They Are!